Move 3 sticks in the T-shaped 5 square figure and form 4 equal squares

 It is simple common sense, and understanding of this concept clearly is the fundamental requirement for solving any matchstick problem, however complex, easily and quickly—One stick common between two unit shapes reduces maximum number of sticks required by 1.

-This is the very first step—understanding the first principle of common stick between two unit shapes.
+This is the first concept to know—the concept of common stick between two unit shapes.

 Now look at our 5 square figure again—this time we have labelled the squares by A, B, C, D and E, so that we can refer to a specific square.